That's not a nostalgic detail. It's the reason I can do what I do.

 After the acquisition I moved into larger organisations.
 The contrast was immediate: handoffs replacing conversations, good developers working hard toward results nobody was quite satisfied with.
 Not because of bad intentions.
 Because nobody owned the whole chain.

-I spent the following years coaching and advising teams inside large organisations — first at Valtech, then independently as a consultant.
-I watched agile transform from a grassroots engineering movement into something organisations buy and install.
+What I watched during this period was agile transform from a grassroots engineering movement into something organisations buy and install.
 The teams I worked with were talented and well-intentioned.
-But in many of them — especially those deep into large-scale agile frameworks — what I encountered bore almost no resemblance to the agile I had come to know through practice and from the people who first defined it.
+But in many of them — especially those deep into large-scale agile frameworks — what I encountered bore almost no resemblance to the agile I had come to know.
 The ceremonies were there.
 The structural conditions that make them work were not.

 I've been at every point in the chain.
 That's what lets me see where it breaks.
 Working independently has meant I can do both — advise on the system and still write the code.
 I don't think you can do one well without staying close to the other.